 It is no secret that links contribute to the SEO performance of any website.
-The more links are pointing to a certain website, the more authority it has and the better it will rank in search engine results.
+The more links are pointing to a certain website, the more authority it has and the higher chances it stands to rank better in search engine results.
 In simple terms, the more people link to you, the more trustworthy you are in Google’s eyes.

 However, there is something that many marketing professionals often forget.
 Besides links from external websites, your own internal linking can bring you a massive boost in organic traffic and improve your SEO performance.
 For example, the folks at Ninja Outreach saw a 40% traffic increase after redoing their internal links.

 Backlink building (both external and internal) is an integral part of the SaaS content marketing strategy.
 One thing to keep in mind though is having high-quality, value-packed articles on the blog, otherwise no amount of links in the world will help you rank high.
 Read our SaaS content writing guide to get that part right.

 When your blog articles meet the quality and SEO standards, it’s time to give them an internal link boost.
 But how do you do internal linking properly and where do you even get started?
 Let’s show you how you can make some quick wins with internal links.

 I’ve worked in marketing for long enough to know what “internal linking” means for most SEO/marketing managers and business owners.
 They will write up a new blog post, insert some links to their landing pages and older blog posts, hit publish and call it a day.

 The only way to make this strategy work is to constantly build new external backlinks to your newly written post.
 That way, the older posts that you linked to (internally) will get a boost as well.
 This is a poor long-term strategy because you have to rely on a constant flow of new backlinks to your new content.
 It’s not only impractical, but it can also get pretty expensive.